SylwiaOliwia2/uk-postcode-map/README.md

 ## FIT data
 The FIT data used on the map come from [this website](https://www.ofgem.gov.uk/publications-and-updates/feed-tariff-installation-report-31-march-2019).
 Each of the three files was manually pivoted (count for each _Installation Postcode_), filtered (_Technology=Photovoltaic_) and saved in _data_preprocessing/UK_Installed_pannels_ as **csv**, with two columns:
-* first - postcode dictrict names.
+* first - postcode district names.
 * second - count of panels with given postcode

 There are **~850k** photovoltaic records in total; **14k** of them (**2%**) with postal code _UNKNOWN_.
 The FIT files can be